-- Copy of Selective Service card showing the student registered with the U.S. Selective Service (applies only to males 18 to 25 years old).
+Copy of Selective Service card showing the student registered with the U.S. Selective Service.
+This requirement only applies to males ages 18 to 25 years old, whose only way of establishing MN resident student status is via the MN Dream Act. *See additional info below.
 If the student has not yet registered with Selective Service, the student should do so now.
-If the student has a Social Security number, the student can register online at www.sss.gov.
+If the student has a Social Security number, the student can register Online at www.sss.gov.
 Confirmation of registration will be sent to the student within two weeks.
 If the student does not have a Social Security number, the student should download the form here and submit it, along with all other documentation, to the MN Office of Higher Education.
-The MN Office of Higher Education will make a copy of the form and mail the original to the Selective Service System on behalf of the student.
+The paper Selective Service System Registration Form must be completed in black ink and in capital letters only.
+The document cannot be emailed or faxed to the MN Office of Higher Education; the original form must be mailed to:

 DACA students will qualify for benefits if they meet the criteria for the MN Dream Act.
 DACA students who don't meet the MN Dream Act criteria may still be eligible for state financial aid if they can meet at least one of the criteria in the state residency law used for financial aid after they have been granted DACA.
 For example, one of the criteria in the state residency definition is graduating from a Minnesota high school while residing in Minnesota, so the student would need to prove DACA was granted prior to high school graduation.
 DACA students will be required to submit proof of DACA.
 DACA students who do NOT meet any of the MN Dream Act or state residency criteria will NOT be eligible for state financial aid.

 Probably not.
 The MN State Grant award will vary based upon the student's financial situation, enrollment level and the price of the college attended.
 It is meant to be a supplement to the Federal Pell Grant, which is the main federal need-based grant program.
 Even though undocumented students cannot receive a Federal Pell Grant, the amount of Federal Pell Grant for which the student would have qualified must be factored into the MN State Grant award calculation.
 This means the MN State Grant might be fairly low for students from low-income families who would qualify for Federal Pell Grants.
 The MN State Grant award notice you receive from the MN Office of Higher Education will display the amount of your MN State Grant for each credit level.
-Here are sample State Grant annual (two semesters or three quarters) awards at different types of colleges for a student from a very low-income family.
+Here are sample State Grant annual (two semesters or three quarters) awards [.pptx] at different types of colleges for a student from a very low-income family.

 Eligible DACA students with work authorization and Social Security numbers can be considered for State Work Study funding, which allows the student to earn money working on campus.
-Eligible MN Dream Act and/or DACA students can also apply for a Postsecondary Child Care Grant, which is a need-based grant to students with children in child care while they attend school.
+Eligible MN Dream Act students can also apply for a Postsecondary Child Care Grant, which is a need-based grant to students with children in child care while they attend school.
 These programs have limited funding and are administered by campus financial aid offices, so students should contact the financial aid office at the college they attend after completing the online state financial aid application to complete further paperwork for those programs.
-MN Dream Act and qualifying DACA students will also be eligible for tuition reciprocity benefits to attend a public college or university in North Dakota, South Dakota or Wisconsin.
-Any undocumented student can currently apply for a state SELF loan, which does not require the student borrower to have legal status, but does require a co-signer who is a U.S. citizen or eligible non-citizen.
+MN Dream Act students will also be eligible for tuition reciprocity benefits to attend a public college or university in North Dakota, South Dakota or Wisconsin.
+Any DACAmented or undocumented student can currently apply for a state SELF loan, which does not require the student borrower to have legal status, but does require a co-signer who is a U.S. citizen or eligible non-citizen.

 To be eligible for a MN State Grant, the student must submit the online state financial aid application no later than the 30th day of the term.
 Deadlines for other state financial aid programs administered on campus are determined by the college the student is attending.